Table of Contents

-This article describes basics of client authentication configuration in Authlete.
+This article provides an overview of the fundamental aspects of configuring client authentication in Authlete.

 Specify which client authentication methods are enabled by the authorization server.
 You can enable multiple methods at the same time.